boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Security Considerations

-   In order to prevent a DNS response forgery attack, DNS clients MUST either use an authenticated secure connection to the DNS server or use local DNSSEC validation to retrieve the resolver information.
+   In order to prevent DNS response forgery attacks, DNS clients MUST either use an authenticated secure connection to the DNS server or use local DNSSEC validation to retrieve the resolver information.